euclidesdry/euclidesdry/README.md

 </a>

 ### Glad to see you here!
-I'm a Front-end Developer & Mobile Engineer (React Native).
+I'm a +5 Years of Experience as a Front-end Developer & Mobile Engineer (React Native).
 I'm passionate about creating beautiful, user-friendly experiences for web and mobile environments.

 In addition to my technical skills, I have a strong background in design.
 I'm experienced in Web Design/Graphic and have worked on Motion Design/Animation & Video Editing projects.
 This has given me a good understanding of UI/UX and Product Design principles, which I use to create engaging and effective user interfaces.